Installomator/Installomator/utils/README.md

 ### When you are familiar with git and GitHub

 - If you haven't already, create a fork of the Installomator repo.
-Clone the for to your local Mac.
+Clone the fork to your local Mac.
 - Create a new branch in your local Installomator (fork) repo.
 - Copy the new or modified label file to `fragments/labels`. (replacing the original, when necessary)
 - Test (push the change to your fork on GitHub.
 You can check that out on testing devices or vms.)